kulysses/AklatangBayan/pages/about.md

 layout: about
 permalink: /about.html
 # include CollectionBuilder info at bottom
-credits: true
+credits:
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---

 {% include feature/jumbotron.html objectid="https://www.ikot.ph/wp-content/uploads/2021/06/Special-Pub-june-19-min-1200x674.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection" %}

 ## About the Collection